yukiekajita/SQL-Database-Management-Project/README.md

-# SQL Project
+# SQL Database Management Project

-I designed the tables to hold data in the CSVs, imported the CSVs into a SQL database, and answered questions about the data.

 #### Data Modeling

-Inspected the CSVs and sketched out an ERD of the tables.
-I used a tool: [http://www.quickdatabasediagrams.com](http://www.quickdatabasediagrams.com).
+I inspected the CSV files that I obtained for the project, and sketched out an Entity Relationship Diagram (ERD).
+I used a tool: [http://www.quickdatabasediagrams.com](http://www.quickdatabasediagrams.com), to create the diagram.

 * ERD Image